 There’s a host of stylish small SUVs on the market at the moment, but many of them are two-wheel-drive ‘soft-roaders’ that look the part but will struggle in snow.
 If you want one with real four-wheel-drive pedigree, check out the Renegade.
 Legendary US manufacturer Jeep has earned its reputation producing rugged, go-anywhere machines and the Renegade carries on the tradition.
-Four-wheel drive is only available on the pricey £32,695 Trailhawk version fitted with the 168bhp 2.0-litre diesel engine, but with Selec-Terrain tech and Hill Descent Control, the Renegade will be sure-footed when snow starts to gather on the ground.
+Due to be facelifted this year, four-wheel drive is only available on the pricey £35,950 Trailhawk version fitted with the 240bhp plug-in hybrid engine, but with Selec-Terrain tech and Hill Descent Control, the Renegade will be sure-footed when snow starts to gather on the ground.
 Distinctive squared-off looks add to the feeling of authority, too.

 Want something bigger than the Renegade?
 The Tarraco might fit the bill.
-The SEAT is a seven-seater that impressed Auto Express sufficiently to be named Best Large SUV in our 2020 New Car Awards.
-Four-wheel drive is available with the 187bhp 2.0-litre TSI petrol and 197bhp 2.0-litre TDI diesel, both cars coming with the DSG automatic gearbox.
+The SEAT is a seven-seater that impressed Auto Express sufficiently to be named Best Large SUV in our 2020 New Car Awards. £40,390 will get you into the Tarraco Xperience - the cheapest four-wheel drive model.
+SEAT's '4Drive' system is available with the 2.0-litre TSI petrol with either 187bhp or 242bhp and the 197bhp 2.0-litre TDI diesel, all three coming with the DSG automatic gearbox.
 There’s also a dedicated rotary controller that allows you to select off-road mode or snow mode, depending on the conditions.
-And if you really want some comfort in the cold, the racy FR Sport trim comes with a Winter Pack which adds heated washer jets and heated front and rear seats.

 Fully fledged SUVs are not everyone’s cup of tea, so why not consider the Outback, which is more of a crossover-cum-estate?
-It has higher than average ground clearance (200mm) than most conventional estates, and comes with the Japanese company’s acclaimed Symmetrical All-Wheel Drive set-up, which constantly sends power to the wheels with the most traction to deliver maximum grip whatever the conditions.
+Updated in 2021, the Subaru's lifted estate has higher than average ground clearance (200mm) than most conventional estates, and comes with the Japanese company’s acclaimed Symmetrical All-Wheel Drive set-up, which constantly sends power to the wheels with the most traction to deliver maximum grip whatever the conditions.
 A relatively low centre of gravity, compared to that of conventional SUVs, ensures composed handling.
-The 2.5-litre boxer petrol engine provides more than enough power, and with the brand voted number one for safety features in Auto Express’s Driver Power owner survey, you’re sure to feel secure in the Outback.
+The 2.5-litre boxer petrol engine provides more than enough power, and with the brand previously voted number one for safety features in Auto Express’s Driver Power owner survey, you’re sure to feel secure in the Outback.

 There’s a fair chance if you’re in the market to buy a car specifically to deal with snow you may have a decent budget at your disposal.
 So why not splash out on the king of upscale off-roaders, the Range Rover?
 If you want to be as comfortable as possible when winter comes, there are few better options.
 Four-wheel drive and adjustable driving modes ensure the car will cope whether you’re on a muddy path with a light smattering of the white stuff, an A-road with compacted snow or in a blizzard on a wet motorway.
-And engine options including a V6 and V8s mean you’ll never be short of power.
+And powerful hybridised straight sixes and V8s mean you’ll never be short of power.
 But best of all, you’ll be protected from the elements in a beautiful cabin that’s on a par with those of the finest luxury cars.
-With standard wheelbase models starting from £83,465 it’s not cheap, but you get what you pay for.
+With standard wheelbase models starting from £94,400 it’s not cheap, but you get what you pay for.

 With the name Yeti, you’d expect this tough-as-old-boots Skoda to excel in the snow.
 And it does.
 Its chunky styling makes it an unmistakable presence, but of more significance is what’s under the skin.
 It’s available with both petrol and diesel engines, but only the latter came with four-wheel drive, so that’s the route you should probably go down if snow driving is your priority.
 The 2.0-litre TDI engine was available with various power outputs, and you can pick up decent early examples from the early 2010s with respectable mileage for around £5,000.
 Reliability shouldn’t be an issue as the Yeti is a former winner of the Auto Express owner satisfaction survey.